TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

 application/x-canvas-datagrid (Default)
 application/json+x-canvas-datagrid

-Note: When the value of a cell is an object or an array, a new grid will be drawn into the cell.
-This behavior can be overridden.

 Note: When setting data via the web component innerHTML attribute, only string data can be passed.

 Note: When you pass string data into the web component and the `grid.dataType` is set to the default: `application/x-canvas-datagrid` it will become set to `application/json+x-canvas-datagrid` to parse the string data.
 If `grid.dataType` was previously changed, the parser it was changed to will be used instead.